xpnteam/xpnet/README.md

 ## Configuring XPNet

-To get XPNet to load your plugin, you give it a configuration file, xpnetcfg.json.
+To get XPNet to load your plugin, you give it a configuration file, _xpnetcfg.json_.
 Here is an example configuration file that tells XPNet to load the XPNet.LoggerPlugin example plugin.
 Replace the assembly name and class name here with your own info to get XPNet to load your own plugin.